 Granite countertops are hard enough to damage a knife edge

-To avoid edge damage or chipping make sure anytime you cut, you are either clear of hard objects you could slam your blade into, or that you are cutting against a soft backer like a plastic or wooden cutting board.
+To avoid edge damage or chipping, make sure that anytime you cut you are either clear of hard objects you could slam your blade into, or that you are cutting against a soft backer like a plastic or wooden cutting board.
 Also, avoid cutting an object against the ground where your blade could collide with rocks under the soil, causing edge damage.